philngo/philngo.me/articles/100-percent-test-coverage.md

 When it can be achieved though, it has some significant benefits.
 Aside from the obvious - well-tested code is generally less buggy and more maintainable than poorly tested code - there are some more subtle benefits as well.
 For instance, the visual difference between 99% and 100% test coverage in coverage reports is pretty striking.
 That alone can be a strong motivator for maintaining a high level of coverage, especially since coverage reports can point out exactly which lines aren't covered.

 Let me illustrate what that looks like in practice.
-Here's what a coverage regression looks like:
+Here's what a coverage regression looks like (you may have to scroll to the right to see it):

 ```
 ----------- coverage: platform linux, python 3.6.6-final-0 -----------